About ALEKS Math Placement and Preparation

 ALEKS is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student’s mathematical knowledge, reports its findings to the student, and then provides the student with a learning environment for improving this knowledge to an appropriate level for course placement.

-UGA is now introducing ALEKS Math Assessment for students who wish to take Calculus I (MATH 2250).
-Students planning to take Pre-Calculus (MATH 1113) are also strongly encouraged to use the ALEKS Placement and Preparation to improve their readiness for Pre-Calculus.
+UGA now offers ALEKS Placement, Preparation and Learning (PPL) for students who wish to take Calculus I (MATH 2250).
+Students planning to take Pre-Calculus (MATH 1113) are also strongly encouraged to use the ALEKS PPL to improve their readiness for Pre-Calculus.
 Since math courses are demanding, it is important for students to begin in the course most likely to lead to success.
 Students will be permitted to take MATH 2250 if they demonstrate readiness through ALEKS.
 After completing the initial assessment, students who are not happy with their placement or wish to improve their precalculus skills may use the included learning modules and then retest.

 Which students should use ALEKS Placement?

-All students who wish to take Calculus (MATH 2250 or 2200) who do not already have credit or exemption from Pre-Calculus (MATH 1113) should use the ALEKS Placement and Preparation Program.
-Students who plan to take Pre-Calculus (MATH 1113) or the UGA Math Exemption Exam are also strongly encouraged to use the ALEKS Placement Program.
-Using the ALEX Placement program might:
+All students who wish to take Calculus (MATH 2250 or 2200) who do not already have credit or exemption from Pre-Calculus (MATH 1113) should use ALEKS PPL for placement.
+Students who plan to take Pre-Calculus (MATH 1113) or the UGA Math Exemption Exam are also strongly encouraged to use the ALEKS PPL program.
+Using ALEX PPL program might:

 - Place you into Calculus I, giving you a better start towards your degree.